 Nobody's laughing now.

-His boxing record stands at 9-1, with victories over former UFC champions and professional fighters.
 This transformation from YouTuber to legitimate boxer might seem random to outsiders, but it makes perfect sense through the Type 3 lens.

 Boxing offers what Jake craves most: undeniable achievement.
 There's no arguing with a knockout.
 There's no dismissing a professional record.
 It's validation in its purest form.